 The Sportsman Arms in Bath Street.
 I can remember this as being a very smokey pub as a kid.
 My biggest memory of the Sportman’s was one of my many uncles let me drive his Capri from outside the pub after an afternoon session there, I think we was heading to The Fire Fly.
 He threw me the keys and I got in the car and before I knew it I was rolling down the hill and straight over the St. Andrews Road, mounting the pavement opposite, missing all the traffic.
 I didn’t know how to drive at the time!!!

 My friend Lionel, one of Northampton’s great characters, was the landlord at The Sportman’s for a while, he also went on to manage the Duke Of York in Semilong for a bit, and the infamous Winchester Private Members Club in Grafton Street, a short lived place but etched into my brain for life.
 The images I remember from the gentleman’s afternoons can’t easily be removed.
 But it did have the most wonderful sprung wooden dance floor and had been a dance studio for a while, I always thought it would have been the perfect place to put on a Northern Soul night.

 The Fire Fly in Dallington (also known as the Red Earl and The Dallington Brook).
 I can’t remember much about this place except my family used to drink in there and it often crops up in conversation.
-Also my Uncle Dick Hall was landlord or the manager for a short time.
+Also my uncle, Richard ‘Dick’ Hall, was landlord / manager for a short time.